nod/databag/README.md

   datetime.
 * when saving a dictionary, the keys must be a string in the dictionary.
 If they are not, they will be when coming back from the bag
+* if using versioning, be sure to instantiate your DataBag object with versioning enabled and the same `history` size each time.
+Failure to do so will cause interesting things to happen, in particular, your databag will act unversioned and overwrite recent updates w/o cascading the historical change to records.